December 2019 Volunteer Spotlight — Josh Hall

 What is one thing you want people to know about the VBSPCA?

 I think the one thing I want others to know about the VBSPCA is just how much they care about their mission and about improving the lives of all animals.
 Not only do they offer the ability to adopt, but they provide so many other services to help animals.
-They offer animal training and education support through the Pet Academy.
-They offer low cost medical services through their in house clinic, and the Neuter Scooter.
-They even have an amazing wildlife support and rescue team.
+They offer low cost medical services through their in house clinic and the Neuter Scooter.
 While these are only some of the many services the VBSPCA provides, none of this would be possible without the hard work of the amazing staff.
 From the moment you walk through the shelter doors, you can tell you are in a place where the love for animals is the number one priority.
 To anyone who has ever thought about volunteering or adopting an animal, I would encourage you to check out the VBSPCA — you won’t be disappointed.